The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: Dependence of clustering on different effects

-To assess the clustering dependence with number density we evaluate different correlations for the redshift-space and compare with observations (see Fig.~\ref{app:A2}).
-We compute three different correlation functions using the MultiDark halo catalogs at $z=0.53$ assuming the stochasticity model presented in Section~\ref{HAM}.
-In this way, we get the following number densities in each case: $n_{\rm g}=[1.8,3.6,7.2]\times10^{-4}~h^3$ Mpc$^{-3}$.
-The dashed line corresponds to our effective number density, i.e. $3.6\times10^{-4}~h^3$ Mpc$^{-3}$.
-As expected, doubling and dividing this value gives a weaker and stronger clustering signal respectively.
-In these extreme cases, the departure from observations is typically above observational uncertainties.
-This result reflects the importance of correctly matching the abundance of haloes to the one in observations.
-However, typical departures from the effective number density adopted in this work are smaller than 5\% and do not appreciably change our final result.
+To assess the clustering dependence with number density we evaluate different redshift-space correlations and compare with observations (see Fig.~\ref{app:A3}).
+We compute three different correlation functions using the MultiDark halo catalogues at $z=0.53$ assuming the stochasticity model presented in Section~\ref{HAM}.
+We use the following number densities: $n_{\rm g}=[1.8,3.6,7.2]\times10^{-4}\,h^3\,\Mpc^{-3}$.
+The dashed line corresponds to our effective number density, i.e. $n_* \equiv 3.6\times10^{-4}\,h^3\,\Mpc^{-3}$.
+As expected, doubling and dividing $n_*$ results in a weaker and stronger clustering signal respectively.
+In these extreme cases, the departure from observed BOSS-CMASS number densities at the peak of the redshift distribution is typically above observational uncertainties.
+However, at $z=0.53$, typical departures from the effective number density adopted in this work (e.g., between north and south subsamples) are smaller than 5\% and do not appreciably change our final result.